Acceptto/telegram-miniapp-scaffold/README.md

 Then create a `.dev.vars` file using `.dev.vars.example` as a template and fill in the values.
 If you set `TELEGRAM_USE_TEST_API` to true you'll be able to use the bot in the [Telegram test environment](https://core.telegram.org/bots/webapps#testing-mini-apps), otherwise you'll be connected to production.
 Keep in mind that tokens between the environments are different.

-Do an `npm install` and initialize the database with `npx wrangler d1 execute DB --file .\init.sql --local`.
+Do an `npm install` and initialize the database with `npx wrangler d1 execute DB --file worker/sql/init.sql --local`.

 Now you are ready to run the worker with `npx wrangler dev`.
 The worker will be waiting for you at <http://localhost:8787/>.